pinobatch/hello-world/Xubuntu_setup.md

 While that's running, open Terminal preferences:

-* Change the terminal font to Ubuntu Mono 9 to fit two terminals side-by-side on a 1024-pixel-wide display.
+* Change the font to Ubuntu Mono 9 to fit two terminals side-by-side on a 1024-pixel-wide display.
 * Set the default geometry to 35 rows tall.
 * Set the background to transparent, with 0.90 opacity, and the